Bob Millman

 Robert Dent Millman (May 17, 1903 – March 19, 1963) was a professional football player from Cumberland, Maryland.
-Millman attended Lafayette College and made his debut in the National Football League in 1925 with the Pottsville Maroons and played with the team for three seasons.
+Millman attended Lafayette College and made his debut in the National Football League (NFL) in 1925 with the Pottsville Maroons and played with the team for three seasons.
 During his rookie year, Millman helped the Maroons win the NFL championship before a disputed rules violation stripped the title from the team.